 - Do I need motorclub coverage?

 If you don’t know the answers to these questions, you may need to chat with a licensed insurance agent.
-If you don’t have a local agent, take a second and complete this form or you can go here for a list of companies in your area.
+If you don’t have a local agent, take a second and complete this form.

 Coverages available on your policy

 Learning about specific coverages of your policy can be of help when determining which coverages you need and proper limits and deductibles.
 The coverage terms in a policy can be difficult to understand and even agents have difficulty translating policy wording.
 Below you’ll find the usual coverages found on most insurance policies.

 Auto liability insurance

 Liability insurance provides protection from damages or injuries you inflict on a person or their property.
 It protects YOU from legal claims by others.
 It does not cover your own vehicle damage or injuries.